 (i) the nature of assisted dying; and

 (ii) the consequences for him or her of assisted dying.

 The proposed process in a nutshell

 After a person has made a formal request for death, two doctors would assess whether the person is eligible.
-The second doctor must be a member of a purposely created group of medical practitioners who are willing to facilitate assisted suicide and euthanasia.
+The second doctor must be a member of SCENZ, a purposely-created group of medical practitioners who are willing to facilitate assisted suicide and euthanasia.
 If one or both doctors would doubt whether the person is able to understand what ‘assisted dying’ is and that they would die, a psychiatrist or psychologist would assess whether the person is able to understand this.
 Each medical practitioner would send their paperwork to a registrar who would co-sign the prescription for lethal drugs.